McZazz/ScrapeSearch/README.md

 433 - 435 (the if statement with "dev speedy" above it) However, you will get captchas (and possilby an IP ban) every 5 - 10 searches if you scrape all returned pages every time.
 Currently there is nothing setup to detect captchas (and the possible IP bans that follow), so the status will just show nothing after about a minute.
 This means you got a captcha (or ban) and must change your VPN address.

+Also, it could be improved by having puppeteer type the search string into the search input, rather than jamming it into the url bar.

 ###
-Don't screw this up, because you don't want your actual IP address banned...
+USE A VPN, don't screw this up, because you don't want your actual IP address banned...
 ###

 This app was tested thouroughly on Windows.
 I have no idea how well the principal dependency Puppeteer runs on mac and Linux.
 However, if that is not an issue, since I have this app set up like my other project, OfflineOpenPGP, then it should work on Linux and Mac too, hopefully.